Tibetan Mastiff

 - Tail

 The Tibetan Mastiff tail is covered with a thick plume of feathered hair.
-It's usually carried high and curves over the hindquarters.
+It's usually carried high and curves over the back.

 Tibetan Mastiff Temperament

-Like all dogs, Tibetan Mastiffs require proper socialization from the time they’re a puppy.
-But with plenty of exposure to different people, pets and situations throughout their lives, they’ll be more accepting, though perhaps still aloof, reserving their affection for loved ones.
+Like all dogs, Tibetan Mastiffs require proper socialization from the time they’re a puppy (or as early as possible, if you adopt them when they’re older).
+With safe and supervised exposure to different people, pets, and situations, they’ll be more adaptable.

 How to Care for a Tibetan Mastiff

-For so much dog, especially one with so much hair, the Tibetan Mastiff breed is not as high-maintenance as you might think.
-They don’t need a lot of grooming or exercise, and for a large breed, they don’t eat as much as you’d expect.
-But they do need work keeping them well-socialized.
+Despite all their fur, the Tibetan Mastiff is not as high–maintenance as you might think.
+They don’t need a lot of grooming or exercise, but they do need work to keep them well-socialized and good-mannered.

 Grooming